jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 * `$artistId` **string** - ID of the artist.
 * `$options` **array\|object** - Optional.
 Options for the albums.
     * string\|array album_type Optional.
 Album type(s) to return.
 If omitted, all album types will be returned.
     * string market Optional.
-A ISO 3166-1 alpha-2 country code.
-Limit the results to tracks that are playable in this market.
+Limit the results to items that are playable in this market, for example SE.
     * int limit Optional.
 Limit the number of albums.
     * int offset Optional.
 Number of albums to skip.